vlang/vsl/blas/README.md

-# Wrapper to OpenBLAS
+# Basic Linear Algebra System

+This package implements BLAS functions.
+It provides two different backends:

+- One using Open BLAS when using flas `-c cblas`
+- One using a pure V implementation called VLAS, *by default*.
+This implementation can be found on `vsl.blas.vlas`.

-This package implements a light wrapper to OpenBLAS.
-Therefore, its routines are a little more _lower level_ than the ones in the package `vsl.la`.
+Therefore, its routines are a little more
+_lower level_ than the ones in the package `vsl.la`.

 [Check also OpenBLAS](https://github.com/xianyi/OpenBLAS).